merlinvn/OUCRU-Malaria-Sim-v3.0.2/README.md

 #### ::::::::::

-7. If you're a this stage, you're in luck.
+#### 7. If you're a this stage, you're in luck.
 Everything should work.

-  go into the MalariaSimulation folder (off of the root folder) and choose one of the .yml files.
+Go into the MalariaSimulation folder (off of the root folder) and choose one of the .yml files.
 These are input files that contain all of the simulation's parameters.

-  copy your chosen input file into the same folder as the "MaSim" executable.
+Copy your chosen input file into the same folder as the `MaSim` executable.

-  type

-6

-  ./dist/Release/GNU-Linux-x86/malariasimulation

-and this will show you a list of usage modes.

 Type

-  ./dist/Release/GNU-Linux-x86/malariasimulation -c sample_input_file.yml

-to run the simulation with the sample input set of parameters provided.
-This runs the simulation for two years (after a burn-in stage of 11 years) on a population of 100,000 individuals.
-This should take between 1 and 4 minutes, depending on your hardware.

-Note that many of the variables are not reported during the burn-in stage (first 4000 days) when the dynamics settle to an endemic equilibrium.
+`./MaSim -c input_file.yml > output.txt`

+And this will write the output of the simulation to the file output.txt.

 The first line of the output is the random number seed, and the last line is a list of summary statistics.
-The remainder of the output is divided into these twenty columns.

-1. 	time (day)
-2. 	days of Artemisinin Monotherapy Use (AMU) - note that this can be a non-integer; see supplementary materials in 2015 LGH paper
-3. Number of Treatment Failures (NTF) - discounted
-4. NTF - non-discounted
-5. NTF over the last 30 days - discounted
-6. Clinical episodes over the last 30 days
-7. Number of drug-resistance mutation events that occured in the last 30 days
-8.  	fraction of clonal parasite populations that have exactly one resistance mutation
-9.	fraction of clonal parasite populations that have exactly two resistance mutations
-10.	fraction of clonal parasite populations that have exactly three resistance mutations
-11.	fraction of clonal parasite populations that have exactly four resistance mutations
-12.	fraction of clonal parasite populations that have the artemisinin resistance mutation
-13.	"total resistance" - a number between zero and one that gives you the probability that a parasite population will be resistant to an individual drug, if the parasite population and the drug are chosen randomly (see supplementary appendix to 2015 LGH paper)

-14. Placeholder text

-15. Blood-slide prevalence, across all ages
-16. Blood-slide prevalence, 2-10 age group
-17. Blood-slide prevalence, 10-15 age group
-18. Blood-slide prevalence, 15-45 age group

-19. EIR over the past 365 days (this will be zero for the first year of the simulation)
-20. Multiplicity of Infection (MOI) - this is the mean MOI over infected hosts
+You should delete these lines if you plan on using this file for plot trajectories.

+Column 1 in the output is the day of the simulation.
+By default, output is recorded every 30 days.

+Some columns show `-1111`.
+These are divider columns.

+After the first divider column, you will have two easy-to-plot columns: the blood-slide prevalence (percentage of the population, across all age groups, that are blood-slide positive for malaria) and the treatment failure rate (the fraction of all individuals over the past 60 days that have been recorded as a "treatment failure" 28 days after being treated for malaria).